Explore Bidefords Maritime History

 and settlers and merchants who linked Devon to the New World.

-On this walk you can discover hidden stories of cod and clay, tobacco and taxes,
+On this walk you can discover hidden stories of cod and clay,

 pottery and pipes, sailors and smugglers, death and disease.
 Along the way you